It All Started with a Note

 She took the opportunity to take a good look at her traveling companion.
 She couldn't see his eyes, of course, but she knew that they were an icy blue color, mostly expressionless except for the few times she got under his skin.

 His hair was light blonde, not long but not short, either.
-He was a little taller than she was, with a slim dancer's build.
+He was a little taller than she was, with a slim dancer's build that was well-suited for quick and almost acrobatic hand-fighting.
 Jack half-wondered why she hadn't taken a closer look at him earlier, but shrugged off the question.
 He hadn't had his eyes closed earlier.
 All in all, she thought, he wasn't bad-looking.
 In fact-

 With a jolt, she came to her senses as she realized what she was doing.
 She carefully lay back on the bed, trying not to make a sound, and relaxed.
 She pulled one leg up so that her knee was bent, but let the other leg stay flat on the bed.
 Throwing an arm across her eyes, Jack tried to ignore the deafening silence in the hotel room.

 Then, with a shout, all that changed.
 Jack sat up, staring in shock at the four men standing in the open doorway to the room.
+Scorpia traveled in fours, apparently.
 The door had been broken down, and for a few milliseconds, Jack and the men stared at each other without making a sound.
 Again, the silence was broken by one of the men rushing into the room.
 Instantly, Yassen was on his feet, and he took down the lone man without trouble.

 The other three men entered slowly, warily.
 Two of them went for the Russian, while the third came for Jack.
 Jack hurriedly recalled all the karate lessons she'd taken back in America, and managed to dodge the blows the man threw at her.
 "How do they keep finding us?"
 She screamed across the room to where Yassen had his hands full with the two other men.
 Obviously they were better than the four who had attacked in the bunker.

 "I don't know," the Russian shouted back.
-He turned sideways and drove his heel into one man's face, knocking him out cold, and then turned to the other man.
-Jack palm-heeled the man who was attacking her, making him stagger back, and while he was recovering, Yassen took out the second man.
+He turned sideways and drove his heel into one man's face with a graceful movement, knocking him out cold, and then turned to the other man.
+Jack palm-heeled the chin of the man who was attacking her, making him stagger back, and while he was recovering, Yassen took out the second man.

 All three were regathering themselves, and Yassen turned to Jack.
 "Run, Jack.
 Run!"
 She looked at him in confusion.
 "Run!"
 Jack turned and ran.

 She ran out the door and down the stairs.
 Thankfully they were only on the third floor.
 When she reached the ground level, she tore out of the hotel as if rabid dogs were on her heels.
-But then she stopped.
+But then she stopped as her instincts kicked in, telling her not to leave her protector alone.
 Jack looked back up at the hotel in time to see a man come flying out the window of their room.
 She gasped as the man fell through an awning and landed on an outdoor restaurant.
 Luckily, no one was sitting at that particular table.

 "Jack!"
 Jack turned to see Alex standing a few feet away.
 "Jack, what's wrong?"

 Jack hastily explained everything, and then followed Alex as he ran into the hotel.
 He ran up the stairs and to the room.
-Jack hung back a few feet, afraid of what she'd see in the room.
-She peeked in and saw the Russian standing next to the broken window, the other two men unconscious around him.
+Jack hung back a few feet, afraid of what she'd see inside.
+She peeked in and saw the Russian standing next to the broken window, the other three Scorpia agents unconscious around him.
 He wasn't even breathing hard.
 He looked at her reproachfully.
-"You were supposed to run," He said.
+"You were supposed to run," he said.

 Jack folded her arms.
 "I did.
 Then the man went through the window and Alex found me and we came back."
 Alex nodded emphatically at her words.